hulicheng117/Capstone/index.md

+## Initializing with Underlying Mechanisms of Deep Convolutional Neural Network

 ### Introduction
 Neural networks, mirroring the human brain’s pattern recognition abilities, have revolutionized machine learning.
 Their success spans various fields, from healthcare to finance,